omarabdelwahabmb/depi-recommendation/README.md

 - Docker and Docker Compose installed on your local machine.
 - Jenkins installed and running (either locally or on a server).
 - Ansible installed on the Jenkins server.
-- AWS account with EC2 .
+- AWS account with EC2.

+  For detailed deployment steps: Please, check the Requirements.md file.

 ## Deployment Process
 ### Jenkins Pipeline Setup